SMosegaard/cds-lang/assignments/assignment-3/README.md

 ```
 The inputs will be converted to lowercase, so it is irrelevant whether it is spelled with or without capital letters.

-Based on the input word, the pre-trained word embedding model will find 10 closely related words.
-Afterwards, the percentage of songs by the given artist that features the words from the expanded query will be calculated.

 Upon completion, a message will be displayed in the terminal output, confirming that the results have been successfully saved to the ```out``` folder.

 ## Results